-But as the allure of online wears off, and I get brutalized box after brutalized box, paint errors, or any number of other issues, I realize the convenience isn’t really worth it.
+But as the allure of online wears off.
+I get brutalized box after brutalized box, paint errors, or any number of other issues.
+And I realize the convenience isn’t really worth it.
 I find myself returning to brick and mortar stores to hunt down my new finds.
 Be them local comic shops, collectible stores, or exclusive hunting at Target or FYE, I find myself back under the glow of fluorescent lights, looking for the best paint app among their stock.

 The Shift In Collector Spaces